Algebraic structures in comodule categories over weak bialgebras: Introduction

-One motivation for this study of weak quantum symmetries is to understand Frobenius algebras in tensor categories, which arise physically in quantum field theory.
-These include the Frobenius algebras in modular tensor categories that are used to examine rational conformal field theories \cite{FRS}, those in $C^{*}$-tensor categories that comprise Q-systems in subfactor theory \cite{BKLR}, the commutative Frobenius algebras that characterize 2-dimensional topological quantum field theories in symmetric tensor categories \cite{Kock}, and more (see \cite{RFFS} for a survey of Frobenius algebras in topological and conformal field theory).
-In light of Theorem~\ref{thm:wba-reconst}, some of our contributions (Definition~\ref{def:wbaFrob-intro} and Theorem~\ref{thm:coalg-intro}) provide an explicit characterization of Frobenius algebras in any tensor category.

-On the other hand, recall that classically, symmetries of algebras are captured both by actions of groups by automorphisms and by actions of Lie algebras by derivations.
-This framework works especially well when the algebras under investigation are commutative.
+Classically, symmetries of algebras are captured both by actions of groups by automorphisms and by actions of Lie algebras by derivations; this framework works well when the algebras under investigation are commutative.
 However, for noncommutative algebras, a broader notion of symmetry is needed, and actions and coactions of bialgebras and of Hopf algebras provide a suitable framework \cite{Drinfeld} \cite[Part~I]{Kassel}; see also \cite[Section~4]{Walton}.
-One prototypical example is when $A$ is a (noncommutative) deformation of a commutative polynomial ring $R$ over a base field $\kk$, and the bialgebra (or Hopf algebra) $L$ is a corresponding deformation of the coordinate ring of an algebraic group that coacts on $R$.
-Typically the bialgebra $L$ and the algebra $A$ are connected graded or, more generally, augmented over $\kk$.
-A second motivation for this work is to establish a framework for quantum symmetry for algebras with a base algebra which is larger than the base field $\kk$.
+Typically the bialgebra and the algebra are connected graded or, more generally, augmented over $\kk$.
+We aim to establish a framework for quantum symmetry for algebras with a base algebra which is larger than the base field $\kk$.
 Such algebras include path algebras of quivers \cite[Chapter~II]{ASS2006}, smash product algebras \cite[Chapter 4]{Mo}, and skew Calabi-Yau algebras \cite{RRZ}.
-As described below, path algebras of quivers admit natural symmetries via coactions of Hayashi's face algebras, and so we expect that (co)actions of weak bialgebras and weak Hopf algebras will serve as a means to achieve this goal.
+As described below, path algebras of quivers admit natural symmetries via coactions of Hayashi's face algebras, and so we expect that (co)actions of weak bialgebras and weak Hopf algebras will serve as a means to achieve this goal; see also \cite{HWWW}.

 To begin, we need a {\it formulaic} definition of a weak bialgebra $H$ coacting on an algebra.

 {\bf Convention.} We employ Sweedler notation freely here and throughout (see Section~\ref{sec:modules}).